Easterly Government Properties (NYSE:DEA) Releases FY 2022 Earnings Guidance

-Easterly Government Properties (NYSE:DEA – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Easterly Government Properties (NYSE:DEA – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.340-$1.360 for the period.
 The company issued revenue guidance of -.

-Easterly Government Properties (NYSE:DEA – Get Rating) last posted its quarterly earnings results on Sunday, February 27th.
-The real estate investment trust reported $0.08 earnings per share for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.02).
-The business had revenue of $71.60 million for the quarter, compared to analyst estimates of $72.11 million.
-Easterly Government Properties had a return on equity of 2.20% and a net margin of 10.94%.
-The business’s revenue was up 9.8% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.32 earnings per share.
-On average, analysts anticipate that Easterly Government Properties will post 1.35 earnings per share for the current year.
+Several equities analysts recently weighed in on DEA shares.
+Zacks Investment Research cut Easterly Government Properties from a hold rating to a sell rating in a research report on Tuesday, February 8th.
+Jefferies Financial Group cut Easterly Government Properties from a buy rating to a hold rating and set a $25.00 price objective for the company. in a research report on Monday, January 10th.
+Raymond James cut Easterly Government Properties from an outperform rating to a market perform rating in a research report on Monday, January 10th.
+Finally, BMO Capital Markets cut Easterly Government Properties from an outperform rating to a market perform rating and set a $24.00 price objective for the company. in a research report on Friday, January 7th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of Hold and an average target price of $25.10.

-A number of analysts recently weighed in on DEA shares.
-BMO Capital Markets cut shares of Easterly Government Properties from an outperform rating to a market perform rating and set a $24.00 price target for the company. in a research note on Friday, January 7th.
-Jefferies Financial Group cut shares of Easterly Government Properties from a buy rating to a hold rating and set a $25.00 price objective on the stock. in a research note on Monday, January 10th.
-Raymond James cut shares of Easterly Government Properties from an outperform rating to a market perform rating in a research note on Monday, January 10th.
-Finally, Zacks Investment Research cut shares of Easterly Government Properties from a hold rating to a sell rating in a research note on Tuesday, February 8th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $25.10.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, March 22nd.
+Shareholders of record on Thursday, March 10th will be issued a $0.265 dividend.
+The ex-dividend date of this dividend is Wednesday, March 9th.
+This represents a $1.06 annualized dividend and a yield of 5.04%.
+Easterly Government Properties’s dividend payout ratio (DPR) is 302.86%.

-In other Easterly Government Properties news, CEO William C. Trimble sold 7,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 18th.
-The stock was sold at an average price of $22.47, for a total transaction of $157,290.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 9.00% of the company’s stock.
+In other news, CEO William C. Trimble sold 7,000 shares of the stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $21.40, for a total value of $149,800.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Corporate insiders own 9.00% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Stifel Financial Corp acquired a new position in shares of Easterly Government Properties in the fourth quarter valued at $3,156,000.
-California State Teachers Retirement System raised its stake in shares of Easterly Government Properties by 8.4% in the fourth quarter.
-California State Teachers Retirement System now owns 123,268 shares of the real estate investment trust’s stock valued at $2,825,000 after purchasing an additional 9,543 shares in the last quarter.
-UBS Group AG grew its position in Easterly Government Properties by 57.3% in the third quarter.
-UBS Group AG now owns 78,820 shares of the real estate investment trust’s stock valued at $1,628,000 after acquiring an additional 28,726 shares during the period.
-Thrivent Financial for Lutherans grew its position in Easterly Government Properties by 3.3% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 70,100 shares of the real estate investment trust’s stock valued at $1,607,000 after acquiring an additional 2,246 shares during the period.
-Finally, LPL Financial LLC grew its position in Easterly Government Properties by 15.4% in the fourth quarter.
-LPL Financial LLC now owns 59,801 shares of the real estate investment trust’s stock valued at $1,371,000 after acquiring an additional 7,996 shares during the period.
-Institutional investors own 90.52% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Metropolitan Life Insurance Co NY raised its holdings in shares of Easterly Government Properties by 4.5% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 27,815 shares of the real estate investment trust’s stock worth $638,000 after buying an additional 1,199 shares in the last quarter.
+First Community Trust NA bought a new stake in Easterly Government Properties during the 4th quarter worth approximately $34,000.
+LPL Financial LLC grew its position in Easterly Government Properties by 3.8% during the 3rd quarter.
+LPL Financial LLC now owns 51,805 shares of the real estate investment trust’s stock worth $1,070,000 after acquiring an additional 1,883 shares during the last quarter.
+Salem Investment Counselors Inc. grew its position in Easterly Government Properties by 395.4% during the 4th quarter.
+Salem Investment Counselors Inc. now owns 2,477 shares of the real estate investment trust’s stock worth $57,000 after acquiring an additional 1,977 shares during the last quarter.
+Finally, Thrivent Financial for Lutherans grew its position in Easterly Government Properties by 3.3% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 70,100 shares of the real estate investment trust’s stock worth $1,607,000 after acquiring an additional 2,246 shares during the last quarter.
+90.52% of the stock is owned by institutional investors and hedge funds.

 About Easterly Government Properties (Get Rating)